mtgibbs/gulp-less-branding-js/README.md

 ### TODO

-- Better class collision detection.
-(All classes generated under the hood need to have a parent class to prevent variable name classes from colliding with existing classes defined in the .less file.
 - An option to just output a .json file to be required into something that you're using (not sure the use case for this, but it sounds alright)
-- Flesh out test cases.

 ## License